 12. Color Goddess

 We’re not 100 percent sure what you’d call this, so we’re going with “Color Goddess.”
 No matter what you call it, though, it’s gorgeous!
-And since you just need a big box of crayons, some colorful makeup, and a dress, it’s also super-duper easy.
+And since you just need a big box of crayons and some colorful makeup, it’s also super-duper easy.

 13. Zenon: Girl of the 21st Century’s Nebula